Best steam and electric mops in Australia (2025): Our top 4 picks

 Anula Wiwatowska

 These kind of cleaning devices are relatively new to the Australian market, and therefore it can be hard to find one that actually works well.
 Unless you've tested a bunch of them that is.
 Luckily we have done just that!
-We have dedicated time to testing the particle performance, battery life, reliability, self-cleaning efficiency, and user experience of a range of hard floor cleaners available in Australia.
+We have dedicated time to testing the particle performance, battery life, reliability, self-cleaning efficiency, and user experience of a range of electric mops, steam mops, and other hard floor cleaners available in Australia.

-We weigh these test results against the price, scoring and ranking every hard floor cleaner that comes across our desks to find the best hard floor cleaner for you.
+We weigh these test results against the price, scoring and ranking every hard floor cleaner that comes across our desks to find the best mop for your floors and for you.

 • pro